iamsellek/alfred_git/README.md

 * `status` - Runs a `git status`
 * `branch` or `branches` - Lists the branch(es) your repo(s) currently have
                            checked out.

+To send a custom command to any number of branches, just send it as your first parameter.
+Here's the important part to remember, though: if your custom command has a space in it/is longer than one word (say you need to send a `gulp build` to several branches), make sure you wrap it in quotes when sending it to AlfredGit.
+Also, for some reason, aliases don't work just yet with AlfredGit.
+I'll be fixing this at some point.

 # Quick Example
 Here's a quick example of how it works!
 When you set AlfredGit up, you'll point